-Made with almond flour, these Keto blackberry muffins are super moist and quick to prepare.
-They’re sugar-free, dairy-free, and gluten-free.
-Paleo-friendly, too!
+These Keto almond flour blackberry muffins are super moist and quick to prepare.
+This low-carb blackberry muffin recipe is sugar-free, dairy-free, and gluten-free.
+It's Paleo-friendly, too!

 Let's make some Keto Blackberry Muffins!

 These are seriously fantastic.
 It’s really hard not to eat the entire batch all at once.
 I even love them cold right from the fridge.
 So glad I found this recipe.
 I made no changes and it was perfect!!April

 ❤️ Why you'll love this blackberry muffin recipe